ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

 1. Why did the software engineer go broke?
-Because he lost his domain in the cyber war!
+Because he lost his domain in a bet!

-2. Why did the computer catch a cold?
-Because it left its Windows open!
+2. Why don't programmers like nature?
+It has too many bugs!

-3. Why did the cybersecurity expert bring a ladder to work?
-To reach new heights in firewall protection!
+3. Why did the cyber security expert bring a ladder to the office?
+Because he wanted to reach new heights in password security!

-4. Why did the software developer go broke?
-Because he couldn't C# (see sharp) anymore!
+4. Why was the computer cold?
+It left its Windows open!

 [
-Wed Aug 16 01:04:21 UTC 2023
+Thu Aug 17 01:03:29 UTC 2023
  ]